ahmadkhanraj01/resume-analyzer/PHASES.md

 missing.
 The Dockerfile installs them via `apt-get`, matching WeasyPrint's own documented Debian dependency list, but that install has not been run: no Docker is available in this environment either.
-This is exactly the "most common deploy break" the checkpoint warns about — treat the first Render deploy as the real test of this phase, not this local run.
+This is exactly the "most common deploy break" the checkpoint warns about.
+Treat the first Render deploy as the real test of this phase, not this local run.

 ---